forestgrape/coronavirus/covid19.md

 * On the [coronavirus page](./coronavirus.md), the section [tissue tropism](./coronavirus.md#tissue-tropism-of-sars-cov-2) describes the tissue preferences of coronaviruses and SARS-CoV-2 especially.
 * The experimental page [Coronavirus Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md) describes that coronavirus infections at different locations can be experienced/observed as different diseases.

-### Infection Location and Symptoms
+### Common Infection Location
 * Upper Respiratory Tract => Symptoms are similar to other respiratory diseases: a sore throat, coughing and a runny nose.
-Loss of smell or taste occurs too and is more specific to Covid-19.
+Loss of smell or taste.
 * Throat => Coughing, the body wants to get rid of the viruses in the respiratory tract.
 * Central Bronchi => Dry cough.
 * Deep Lungs i.e. small bronchi, alveoli => If the lungs get involved, symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
 Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.